 We woke up to rain pouring down and we both jumped out of bed quickly closing windows as fast as we could – Paul took the upstairs and I did the downstairs.
 Once again it was not even 5 minutes later when the rain stopped and the sun came out, that’s our crazy Belize weather for you.

-Although they currently live in Akumal, Jonna and Mimi just bought a 100+ year old colonial house in Mérida last year and have been renovating it – been enjoying following their process.
+Although they currently live in Akumal, Jonna and Mimi just bought a 100-year-old+ colonial house in Mérida last year and have been renovating it.
+I’ve been enjoying following their process.

 Belize in August

-August is known annual Costa Maya festival and for being one of our hotter months with ts average high of 86°F or 30°C. Along with smokin’ hot temperatures comes the increases chance of big storms, as warm water and moist warm air are two big factors and why hurricanes are often associated with the tropics.
-While hurricane season is under way at this time, typically we will have potential for hurricane threats during the months of September and October.
+August is known annual Costa Maya festival and for being one of our hotter months with the average high of 86°F or 30°C. Along with smokin’ hot temperatures comes the increased chance of big storms, as warm water and moist warm air are two big actors and why hurricanes are often associated with the tropics.
+While hurricane season is underway at this time, typically we will have the potential for hurricane threats during the months of September and October.
 In general, hurricanes in Belize are not as common as most people think.
-In fact the odds are pretty well stacked in our favor, over the past 85 years Belize has only seen 16 Hurricanes with 8 were ‘major’ storms and 17 getting demoted to tropical storms.
+In fact, the odds are pretty well stacked in our favor.
+Over the past 85 years, Belize has only seen 16 Hurricanes with 8 being ‘major’ storms and 17 getting demoted to tropical storms.

 I thought this cartoon was funny and very true.